If Tenderness Be Gold

 Trade Paperback: 9781988989174

-Finalist - New Generation Indie Awards for Historical Fiction
+Finalist - 2021 Next Generation Indie Awards for Historical Fiction

 "Eleanor Albanese's debut novel, If Tenderness Be Gold, is a beautiful tapestry, woven on a loom formed by the waters of Black Bay and the boreal forests of northern Ontario, its warp strung by a mother whose loneliness and love for her child dared her to befriend an outsider.
 But it’s the generations of colourful characters, the mingling of Irish, Scottish, and Italian immigrants who came to Canada to scrape out an existence as farmers, healers, fishermen, and labourers, that complete this heartwarming story.
 Rich language, authentic voices, Eleanor Albanese has crafted a lovely work inspired by her own family that reflects the immigrant experience in northwestern Ontario."